 Exposure to currency risk arises in the normal course of MedAccess' activities.
-MedAccess has exposure to Sterling.
-MedAccess held a cash balance in Sterling equivalent to \$5,831,140 (2022: \$3,806,650) as at 31 December 2023.
+MedAccess has exposure to Sterling through such activities as well as PIMCO's Sterling-denominated investments.
+MedAccess held a cash balance in Sterling equivalent to \$4,033,409 (2023: \$5,831,140) as at 31 December 2024.
 This cash balance is used to settle Sterling-denominated salary and operating costs.

 In preparing the sensitivity analysis a movement of 10% has been used as it represents a reasonable and realistic potential change in value.
-The sensitivity analysis is based on the assumption that all other variables remain constant, a 10% movement in the average exchange rate for Sterling against US dollar with all other variables held constant would impact profit by \$583,114 (2022: \$380,665).
+The sensitivity analysis is based on the assumption that all other variables remain constant, a 10% movement in the average exchange rate for Sterling against US dollar with all other variables held constant would impact profit by \$403,341 (2023: \$583,114).